 Judith Gille is the founder and owner of City People’s stores in Seattle, but her passion is writing about Mexican art and culture and immigration issues.
 Her articles and essays have appeared in The New York Times, the Los Angles Times, The Dallas Morning News, the Florida Sun-Sentinel, in magazines, online journals and numerous anthologies.
 Her memoir The View from Casa Chepitos: A Journey Beyond the Border was released by Davis Bay Press in October 2013.

-In this post, Judith reflects on her unique experience in deciding to self-publish, and why she has been happier with the decision, more than she could ever be with a traditional publisher.
+In this post, Judith reflects on her unique experience in deciding to self publish a book, and why she has been happier with the decision, more than she could ever be with a traditional publisher.

 * * * * *

 I signed up for the Writer’s Digest 2012 Conference in New York City with the goal of finding an agent to represent me and bring my nearly-finished memoir to a major publishing house.

 Writer friends had described WD’s new Pitch Slam as the literary equivalent of speed dating.
 Since I’m modestly attractive, a fast talker, and had honed my pitch to three minute perfection, I figured I’d do okay.